 Double dipping should be exposed and limited

-Payout per room- all grant requests for events and group bookings must be to a standard of $5.00 per room night generated.
+Payout per room- these grant requests , to the extent they include a reimbursement per room night generated, must be to a standard of $5.00 per room night.
 This limitation should not just be on Visit Jacksonville grant requests for groups.
 Exceptions must be justified

 Bid Fees for Sporting Events